Areas of Focus

 — ARISTOTLE

-Anger usually occurs when we are caught up expecting the world to be different than it is.
-Strong feelings of displeasure are evoked and these can range from mild irritation to full-blown rage.
-Anger can be both positive and destructive.
-On the one hand, it can encourage the communication of negative sentiment and the redress of grievances.
-On the other hand, one may become possessed by anger, lose objectivity, and cause harm.
+Anger usually arises when we expect the world to be different from what it is.
+The feelings of displeasure it produces range from mild irritation to full-blown rage.
+Anger can be constructive or destructive: it can prompt the expression of grievance and the redress of wrongs, but it can also take hold, eclipse objectivity, and cause harm.

 References